|Baseball Attendance Reports

 |2013 BASEBALL ATTENDANCE PRELIMINARY REVIEW

-or January.
-The Major League Attendance Analysis should be posted by May, 2014.
+The complete 2013 Major League Attendance Analysis should be posted by May, 2014.

 League Baseball Attendance Analysis can be found below.

-can be downloaded in PDF format from this page.
-There are two separate reports
+and 2009 can be downloaded in PDF format from this page.
+There are two separate

-each year, one for Major League Baseball, while the other covers Minor League
+reports each year, one for Major League Baseball, while the other covers Minor

 respective PDF link, on this page, below each report's description.